Demystifying Structural Disparity in Graph Neural Networks: Can One Size Fit All?: Effectiveness of GNN on nodes with different structural properties

 \textbf{Examining GCN performance on different structural patterns.} To examine the effectiveness of GNNs on different structural patterns, we compare the performance of GCN~\cite{Kipf2016SemiSupervisedCW} a vanilla GNN, with two MLP-based models, vanilla MLP and Graphless Neural Network~(GLNN)~\cite{Zhang2021GraphlessNN}, on testing nodes with different homophily ratios.
 It is evident that the vanilla MLP could have a large performance gap compared to GCN~(i.e., 20\% in accuracy)~\cite{Ma2021IsHA, Zhang2021GraphlessNN, Kipf2016SemiSupervisedCW}.
-Consequently, the performance disparity can be overwhelmed by such gap which renders the effect from structural patterns.
+Consequently, an under-trained vanilla MLP comparing with a well-trained GNN leads to an unfair comparison without rigorous conclusion.
 Therefore, we also include an advanced MLP model GLNN.
 It is trained in an advanced manner via distilling GNN predictions and exhibits performance on par with GNNs.
 Notably, only GCN has the ability to leverage structural information during the inference phase while both vanilla MLP and GLNN models solely rely on node features as input.
 This comparison ensures a fair study on the effectiveness of GNNs in capturing different structural patterns with mitigating the effects of node features.
 Experimental results on four datasets are presented in Figure~\ref{fig:main_perform_compare}.
 In the figure, y-axis corresponds to the accuracy differences between GCN and MLP-based models where positive indicates MLP models can outperform GCN; while x-axis represents different node subgroups with nodes in the subgroup satisfying homophily ratios in the given range, e.g., [0.0-0.2].
 Based on experimental results, the following key observations can be made: \textbf{Obs.1:} In homophilic graphs, both GLNN and MLP demonstrate superior performance on the heterophilic nodes with homophily ratios in [0-0.4] while GCN outperforms them on homophilic nodes. \textbf{Obs.2:} In heterophilic graphs, MLP models often outperform on homophilic nodes yet underperform on heterophilic nodes.
 Notably, vanilla MLP performance on Chameleon is worse than that of GCN across different subgroups.
 This can be attributed to the training difficulties encountered on Chameleon, where an unexpected similarity in node features from different classes is observed~\cite{luan2022we}.
 Our observations indicate that despite the effectiveness of GCN suggested by~\cite{Ma2021IsHA, luanrevisiting, baranwal2021graph}, GCN exhibits limitations with performance disparity across homophilic and heterophilic graphs.
 It motivates investigation why GCN benefits majority nodes, e.g., homophilic nodes in homophilic graphs, while struggling with minority nodes.
 Moreover, additional results on more datasets and significant test results are shown in Appendix~\ref{app:main_compare} and~\ref{app:sign}.